CapChrisCap/roboy_system_notification/README.md

 ### 2. Use the `RoboySystemNotification` class within your project

 #### API `RoboySystemNotification`

+##### void sendDangerMessage(uint32_t id, uint32_t objectId = 0)

+Publishes a danger message over the channel `/roboy/system_notification/danger` with the format [roboy_communication_control::SystemNotification](https://github.com/Roboy/roboy_communication/blob/master/roboy_communication_control/msg/SystemNotification.msg).

+ - The `id` is a [uniform message identifier](https://github.com/CapChrisCap/roboy_communication/blob/feature/error-detection-msgs/middleware/include/common_utilities/CommonDefinitions.h#L16)
+ - The `objectId` is an extra, optional identifier of an object, which should be assigned to the error message (one use-case would be the motor ID of a robot).

 ##### void sendErrorMessage(uint32_t id, uint32_t objectId = 0)